Walker Buehler: College career

-After the 2014 season Buehler pitched once for the U.S. collegiate collegiate team and played for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League (CCBL).
+After the 2014 season Buehler pitched once for the U.S. collegiate team and played for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League (CCBL).
 He posted a 0.63 earned run average with 24 strikeouts over 28 2/3 innings pitched for the Red Sox.
 In the 2014 CCBL playoffs, he did not allow a run in 15 1/3 innings, won both of his starts, and was a co-winner of MVP honors, leading the Red Sox to the league championship.

-In 2015, as a junior he posted a 2.95 ERA in 88 1/3 innings for the Commodores while striking out 92 and walking 30.
+In 2015, as a junior, he posted a 2.95 ERA in 88 1/3 innings for the Commodores, while striking out 92 and walking 30.
 Over the course of his three-year college career, he went 21–7 with a 2.87 ERA in 51 games, striking out 260 against only 86 walks.

 Professional career

 Draft and minor leagues

 Buehler was selected by the Los Angeles Dodgers with the 24th overall selection of the 2015 Major League Baseball draft and signed on July 17, 2015, for a $1.78 million bonus.
-Soon after his signing, it was revealed that he would require Tommy John surgery and would therefore be sidelined for a year and a half with recovery.
+Soon after his signing, it was revealed that he would require Tommy John surgery and would therefore be sidelined for a significant period with recovery.
 He finally made his professional baseball debut on August 23, 2016, for the Arizona League Dodgers, striking out three and retiring all six batters he faced.
 He was then promoted to the Great Lakes Loons of the Midwest League on August 28.
 He appeared in two games for the Loons, making one start, and did not allow a run or a hit in the three innings he pitched.

 Buehler began the 2017 season with the Rancho Cucamonga Quakes of the California League and allowed only three runs in 16 1/3 innings over five starts before he was promoted to the Double-A Tulsa Drillers of the Texas League on May 2.
 While with the Drillers, he made 11 starts with a 3.49 ERA and was selected to appear in the mid-season Texas League all-star game.
 He was promoted to the Triple-A Oklahoma City Dodgers at mid-season where he made three starts before transitioning to the bullpen in preparation for a potential September major league callup.
 He had a 4.63 ERA in 23 1/3 innings for Oklahoma City.
 At the end of the season, he was selected as the Dodgers minor league pitcher of the year.